Dr. Antonis Chatzinotas

 (i) the response of microbial communities and functions to environmental change and human activities,

-(ii) the interactions within and between different trophic levels (bacteria, eukaryotic (micro)organisms, phages),
+(ii) the interactions within and between different trophic levels (bacteria, eukaryotic (micro)organisms, phages, predatory bacteria),

-(iii) the evaluation of ecological theories in microbial ecology.
+(iii) the evaluation of ecological and evolutionary theories in microbial ecology.

 The aim of these studies is not only to increase our knowledge regarding the phylogenetic and functional diversity of microorganisms, but also to better understand the role of interactions between different trophic levels (bacteria, protists, phages, fungi and plants) for ecosystem functioning under changing environmental conditions.

 Interactions within and between different trophic levels.
 Understanding the interactions within the same and between different trophic levels is required for a full comprehension of of microbial communities and processes, particularly in response to changes in their abiotic and biotic environment.
-We are for instance studying the role of micropredators (i.e. predatory bacteria, protists, phages) for an efficient removal of bacterial pathogens in WWTP.
-Trophic interactions in the degradation of macromolecules (cellulose, chitin) are addressed using SIP.
-With respect to plant-microbe interactions, we are currently investigating the cascading effect of rhizophere microbial interactions on plant metabolite profiles.
-Phage ecology and (meta)genomics as well as specific phage-bacteria interactions are adresses in constructed wetlands, in subsurface and freshwater systems.
+We are for instance studying the role of micropredators (i.e. predatory bacteria, protists, phages/virus) for an efficient removal of bacterial pathogens in WWTP.
+With respect to plant-microbe interactions, we recently investigated the cascading effect of rhizophere protist-bacteria interactions on plant metabolite profiles.
+We are in particular interested in phage and viruses and apply omics-approaches as well as classical techniques (isolation, TEM) to describe phage/virus communities in soils or freshwater systems.

 Ecological theories.
-Next to working on field sites, we apply (often very simple) microbial model systems to address key principles in ecological theories.
-Since microorganisms are the key players in many ecosystems, it is necessary to bridge the gap between microbial ecology and general ecology.
-Such model systems enable a high degree of replication and experimental control and are helpful to test the applicability of ecological concepts and theories derived from experiments with higher organisms.
-We further test the applicablilty of ecological concepts to improve biotechnological applications with microbes.
+Next to working on field sites, we establish microbial model systems in the lab to address key ecological principles in the context of climate change or co-evolutionary dynamics.
+Such model systems enable a high degree of replication and experimental control and are helpful to test the applicability of ecological and evolutionary concepts and theories derived from experiments with higher organisms.

-Micropredators controlling bacterial pathogens in aquatic systems: Ecological and evolutionary consequences (with Hebrew University of Jerusalem, Ben Gurion University, University Bethlehem (DFG-Trilateral MICROPRED))
+- Micropredators controlling bacterial pathogens in aquatic systems: Ecological and evolutionary consequences (with Hebrew University of Jerusalem, Ben Gurion University, University Bethlehem)